 How to Identify What Kind of Graphics Card You Have

-Not sure about which type of graphics card you have?
+Not sure about which type of GPU you have in your laptop?
 You can quickly identify this through the device manager.

 - The first thing you’re going to do is to search for Device Manager in the search box and then open it.